Textualize/textual/docs/tutorial.md

 }
 ```

 The `.started` selector matches any widget with a `"started"` CSS class.
-While `#start` matches a child widget with an ID of "start".
+While `#start` matches a child widget with an ID of `"start"`.
 So it matches the Start button only for Stopwatches in a started state.

 The rule is `"display: none"` which tells Textual to hide the button.